-In connection with the formation transactions related to our initial public offering, our Operating Partnership entered into tax protection agreements that provide benefits to certain prior investors, including Messrs.
-Hoffler, Haddad, Kirk, Apperson, and O'Hara and Ms. Hampton and their affiliates and certain of our other officers.
-These tax protection agreements indemnify these individuals from their tax liabilities resulting from the potential future sale of certain of our properties within ten years after the completion of such formation transactions on May 13, 2013.
+In connection with the formation transactions related to our IPO, our Operating Partnership entered into tax protection agreements that provide benefits to certain prior investors, including Messrs.
+Hoffler, Haddad, Kirk, and Apperson and Ms. Hampton and their affiliates and certain of our other officers.
+These tax protection agreements indemnified these individuals from their tax liabilities resulting from a sale of certain of our properties within ten years after the completion of such formation transactions on May 13, 2013.
+These tax protection agreements expired during the year ended December 31, 2023.